awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## S3WritePolicy<a name="s3-write-policy"></a>

-Gives write permission to objects in an Amazon S3 bucket\.
+Gives write permission to write objects into an Amazon S3 bucket\.

 ```
         "Statement": [